 Before you budget for fun, make sure you can cover your essentials, build your emergency fund and pay off debt.

 • Build your emergency fund: A surprise car repair, medical bill or losing your job can set you back if you don't have an emergency fund.
 Set a goal to have three to six months of income saved, but you don't have to do it all at once, and you don't have to forgo all fun in the process.
-Black recommends setting micro goals: Start with $100, then $500.
+Black recommends setting micro goals for building your emergency fund: Start with $100, then $500.
 Work your way up until you reach your bigger goal.
 Don't touch that money unless it's really an emergency.

 3. Estimate Costs